 About This Journal

 The language for the journal is English.
 The audience includes international scholars and practitioners who conduct research on issues related to the objectives of the journal.
-The publication frequency is quarterly: 4 issues per year to be published in March, June, September, and December.
+The publication frequency is continuous where articles are published as they are accepted.

 Like JAIS and CAIS, TRR is delivered electronically.
 There is no paper copy.
 The entire process from submission, review, revision, final proof, to publication is electronic.
 To expedite the review process for fast turnaround and to facilitate fast publication, authors are required to adhere to the submission and publication guidelines in terms of software and text formats.
-We also provide Style Sheets and Reference Style (such as in EndNote format) to ease authors’ work in preparing manuscripts.
+We also provide Style Templates to ease authors’ work in preparing manuscripts.